pinecone-io/pinecone-ts-client/README.md

 #### Using environment variables

-The environment variables used to configure the client are:
+The environment variables used to configure the client are the following:

 ```bash
 PINECONE_API_KEY="your_api_key"